Black Hawk War: Disputed treaty

 The land ceded to the United States in the 1804 Treaty of St. Louis is shown here in yellow.

 As the United States colonized westward in the early 19th century, government officials sought to buy as much Native American land as possible.
 In 1804, territorial governor William Henry Harrison negotiated a treaty in St. Louis in which a group of Sauk and Meskwaki leaders supposedly sold their lands east of the Mississippi for more than $2,200, in goods and annual payments of $1,000 in goods.
 The treaty became controversial because the Native leaders had not been authorized by their tribal councils to cede lands.
 Historian Robert Owens argued that the chiefs probably did not intend to give up ownership of the land, and that they would not have sold so much valuable territory for such a modest price.
 Historian Patrick Jung concluded that the Sauk and Meskwaki chiefs intended to cede a little land, but that the Americans included more territory in the treaty's language than the Natives realized.
-According to Jung, the Sauks and Maskwacis did not learn the true extent of the cession until years later.
+According to Jung, the Sauks and Meskwakis did not learn the true extent of the cession until years later.

 The 1804 treaty allowed the tribes to continue using the ceded land until it was sold to American colonists by the U.S. government.
 For the next two decades, Sauks continued to live at Saukenuk, their primary village, which was located near the confluence of the Mississippi and Rock Rivers.
 In 1828, the U.S. government finally began to have the ceded land surveyed for colonists.
 Indian agent Thomas Forsyth informed the Sauks that they should vacate Saukenuk and their other settlements east of the Mississippi.